 The Weekly Anthropocene offers data-driven independent journalism sharing regular news roundups on climate and biodiversity progress from around the world, plus more in-depth interviews, deep dives, book reviews, and more.

-Some good articles to start with
+Some good articles to start with to get a sense of my writing

 Why subscribe?